mzazon/awesome-cloud-projects/aws/database-scaling-aurora-serverless/database-scaling-aurora-serverless.md

    echo "✅ Read replica created and available"
    ```

    The read replica is now available to handle read-only queries, providing additional capacity for read-heavy workloads.
 Applications can connect to the reader endpoint for reporting, analytics, or read-only operations, reducing load on the primary writer instance.
 The independent scaling capability ensures each instance optimizes resources based on its specific workload patterns.
-Learn more about [Aurora read scaling](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Performance.html).

 5. **Configure CloudWatch Monitoring and Alarms**: